th0r0nd0r/coding-practice/notes/data_structures/graphs.md

 - **Parallel Edges:** multiple edges connecting the same two vertices
 - **Simple Path:** a path that uses edges at most once
 - **Euler Path:** a path in a multigraph (includes regular graphs) that includes all edges exactly once and has different start and end vertices
-- **Euler Circle:** an euler path whose start and end vertices are the same
+- **Euler Circuit:** an euler path whose start and end vertices are the same

 ### Representations